guyinatuxedo/nightmare/modules/12-z3/tokyowesterns17_revrevrev/readme.md

 }
 ```

 This function alters the input, by performing various binary operations on our input (and in one case, multiplying it).
 We can see that it is a for loop that will run once per each character of our input.
-It will take the hex value of each character of our input and alter it, however it will only take the first 8 bits worth of data (so the least significant bit).
+It will take the hex value of each character of our input and alter it, however it will only take the first 8 bits worth of data (so the least significant byte).
 This code effectively translates to the following python since this might be a bit easier to understand.
 Also shifting a value to the right by `2` is the same as multiplying it by `4`:

 ```
 def enc(input):